JackWesleyNelson/CSCI445_Team07/README.txt

 This project is worth the 100 points because it implements lots of JS to make the game.
 It is a creative version of the classic Minesweeper that incorperates the school.
 We used the CSS3 letter-spacing, text-transform, transition, and transform.
+Notice how most of the html is generated using Javascript.